The Keyboard Stand

 I’d been using the same keyboard stand for quite some time.
 It looked like a remote-control spider.
 Was it time for a change?
 I certainly thought so.
-And then it happened: the manufacturer of my keyboard created a stand which actually attached to my keyboard and made it almost - almost mind you - look like an old electric keyboard from the 60’s and 70’s.
+And then it happened: the manufacturer of my keyboard created a stand which would I could actually attach to my keyboard to make it almost - almost mind you - look like an old electric keyboard from the 60’s and 70’s.
 I had to have it!

 Soon after my discovery, I’d arranged for my local music store to get this very cool keyboard stand in.
 The day finally arrived and I ended up in my office with my keyboard and a box of parts that would soon transform my humble keyboard into a vintage-style über cool funky palace of groove.

 Needless to say, after I’d attached all the pieces together, it dawned on me that my keyboard with it's attached stand bits might not now fit into my highly expensive keyboard case.